Every morning I️ start my day with a strong cup of coffee, a piece of peanut butter toast and the morning news.

 - “From eradicating disease to selecting a child’s traits, gene editing gives humans the chance to hack biology.
 Meet the real people behind the science.”
 My boyfriend and I️ just started this series and are both fascinated and terrified.
-A man is working out of his basement to try to genetically modify his dog to glow… This series makes you think about real ethical questions that are not far off, but already here.
+A man is working out of his basement to try to genetically modify his dog to glow… However, there is also a little boy who dreams of going to the moon but can’t because he is almost completely blind due to a genetic defect.
+This series makes you think about real ethical questions around technology like CRISPR that are not far off, but already here.

 - Unsung Hero | Thai Life Insurance 2014

 - I️ love this commercial not only from a human perspective but from an Ad/PR perspective.
 Brilliant work that shows the value in emotional appeals.
 A lovely piece of storytelling with a beautiful message.

 - Minimalism: A Documentary About the Important Things

 - I️ CAN’T recommend this doc enough.
 So well said and explained.
 Minimalism means different things to different people.
 I️ guarantee you that by the end of this documentary you will think differently about the things you own, why you own them and what should really hold attention, resources, and value in your life.